 Over the course of the past five or six years, homeless encampments have sprung up in locations across Southern California.
 The fact is that no community appears to be immune from homeless encampments.
-Indeed, the shocking reality is that no neighborhood seems to be excluded the prospect of a homeless encampment.
+Indeed, the shocking reality is that no neighborhood seems to be excluded from the prospect of a homeless encampment.

 You may have found yourself in the unfortunate position of having a homeless encampment appear on your property.
 If that is the case, you need to determine what you should do to deal with a homeless encampment on your property.